 - Eggs - two whole eggs will set the structure of this cake and help emulsify the batter.

 - Sour cream - one of the secrets to the best moist chocolate cake recipe is sour cream!
 And a lot of it.
-Sour cream contributes the dairy undertones, rich flavour and body (thanks to its high protein and fat content) that oil-based cakes lack.
+Sour cream contributes the dairy undertones, rich flavor and body (thanks to its high protein and fat content) that oil-based cakes lack.
 Full fat sour cream adds richness and dairy notes to this cake in the absence of butter.

 - Hot coffee - this recipe is unique in that uses hot coffee in the batter.
 The hot liquid dissolves the sugar and activates the leavening agents so that the cake begins to rise and set instantly.
 It is also the reason why this cake is so moist.